Using E-mail Safely and Well

 I responded that I hadn’t seen it either.

 The mysterious message turned out to be from Albert and included the missing report.
 Had he sent it from his Norwich account, which would be bakera@norwich.edu, or at least included his real name, I would have opened it sooner.
-Had he used a meaningful subject line, such as “IS406 Final Report,” it wouldn’t have sat there unopened for so long.
+Had he used a meaningful subject field, such as “IS406 Final Report,” it wouldn’t have sat there unopened for so long.

-This incident got me thinking about the current overload of e-mail that so many of us are suffering and what it means for effective use of this communications channel.
+This incident got me thinking about the current overload of email that so many of us are suffering and what it means for effective use of this communications channel.

-From a security standpoint, sending e-mail that doesn’t get opened is a breach of security: it violates the principle of utility.
+From a security standpoint, sending email that doesn’t get opened is a breach of security: it violates the principle of utility.
 What’s the use of sending a message that gets ignored?
 Or at least, that gets ignored longer than it should?
 That slowdown could be viewed as a breach of availability of the message.

-So here are some simple suggestions that you can circulate among your colleagues in your next newsletter to help improve the usefulness and timeliness of e-mail that matters – by which I mean e-mail that is work-related and needs a response:
+So here are some simple suggestions that you can circulate among your colleagues in your next newsletter to help improve the usefulness and timeliness of email that matters – by which I mean email that is work-related and needs a response:

 This last point bears a little elaboration.
 At one point, someone in my University decided to send the entire faculty a “Thought for the Day” consisting of some cute quotation.
-Well, I pretty quickly added that person’s e-mail address to my “PLACE IN JUNK E-MAIL FOLDER” filter.
+Well, I pretty quickly added that person’s email address to my “PLACE IN JUNK EMAIL FOLDER” filter.
 Unfortunately, the same person was responsible for sending out faculty notices that really did matter, so I ended up having to check all this rubbish anyway.
 Someone must have complained, because the junk did eventually stop.

-OK, now if this were junk e-mail, it would end “SEND THIS TO EVERYONE YOU KNOW!!!!”
+OK, now if this were junk email, it would end “SEND THIS TO EVERYONE YOU KNOW!!!!”

 But it isn’t (I hope).

 Two of the six fundamental attributes of information that information assurance is supposed to protect are utility and confidentiality.
-In this section, I want to address damage to utility and confidentiality resulting from two of the most common errors in using e-mail: mislabeling the subject and making the addresses of everyone in the distribution list public.
+In this section, I want to address damage to utility and confidentiality resulting from two of the most common errors in using email: mislabeling the subject and making the addresses of everyone in the distribution list public.

 Many people make the mistake of creating new messages to a correspondent by finding any old message from that person and replying to it.
-The problem is that these people usually leave the old subject intact, resulting in ridiculous situations such as finding a critically important message in July in an e-mail labeled, “Birthday party 12 May.”
+The problem is that these people usually leave the old subject intact, resulting in ridiculous situations such as finding a critically important message in July in an email labeled, “Birthday party 12 May.”

-Try to make your subject line as descriptive as possible without turning it into a paragraph.
-Some e-mail systems truncate subject lines in the display of messages that a users sees; it makes sense to put keywords at the front of the subject.
-I encourage my staff to use prefixes such as “MSIA:” or “SGS:” to help organize their messages.
-Using standard formats in subject lines can help, too.
-For example, in our work in the MSIA, I have asked that faculty and staff referring to an issue in a particular seminar use the form “MSIA c.s” in their subject line, where c represents the class (e.g., 7 for students starting in September 2005) and s represents the seminar number.
+Try to make your subject field as descriptive as possible without turning it into a paragraph.
+Some email systems truncate subject fields in the display of messages that a user sees; it makes sense to put keywords at the front of the subject.
+I encourage my staff to use prefixes such as “MSIA:” or “ACCREDITATION:” to help organize our messages.

-One year, I received a 30-word e-mail message from a very nice reader in Britain and noticed that his e-mail system added the following astonishing disclaimer, which I quote in its sonorous totality after scrubbing it of identifying details:
+One year, I received a 30-word email message from a very nice reader in Britain and noticed that his email system added the following astonishing disclaimer, which I quote in its sonorous totality after scrubbing it of identifying details:

 This email, its contents and any files or attachments transmitted with it are intended solely for the addressee(s) and may be legally privileged and/or confidential.
 Access by any other party is unauthorised without the express written permission of the sender.